The Likelihood of Mixed Hitting Times: Strike Durations

 Finally, a very similar result is found with a gamma shock at a Poisson time (not reported).
 With this specification, virtually the same estimate of the arrival rate of the shocks is obtained.
 Moreover, the estimated gamma shock distribution is close to degenerate at Column VI's estimate of the shock size ($\nu$).
 Specifically, the estimates of the shape ($\tau$) and scale ($\omega$) parameters of the gamma distribution are both very large, and their ratio equals Column VI's estimated shock size.
 As expected, the same log likelihood is found.

 Figure \ref{fig:strikehazard} plots the aggregate hazard implied by the MHT model's estimates in Column IV of Table \ref{table:strike}.
-It also plots the hazard implied by estimates a MPH hazard model with a Weibull baseline and a discrete heterogeneity distribution with four support points.
-Note that this MPH specification has exactly the same number of parameters as Column IV's MHT specification.\footnote{However, estimates of two of the support points of the heterogeneity distribution converged to the same value.} In both cases, we computed the distribution of $T|X$ implied by these estimates, integrated over the empirical distribution of $X$, and computed and plotted the hazard rate of the resulting distribution.
+It also plots the hazard implied by estimates a MPH model with a Weibull baseline and a discrete heterogeneity distribution with four support points.
+Note that this MPH specification has exactly the same number of parameters as Column IV's MHT specification.
+In both cases, we computed the distribution of $T|X$ implied by these estimates, integrated over the empirical distribution of $X$, and computed and plotted the hazard rate of the resulting distribution.
 Figure \ref{fig:strikehazard} also plots the empirical hazard rate, computed by kernel smoothing the raw data.